-- We have incurred significant operating losses since inception, we expect to incur operating losses in the future and we may not be able to achieve or sustain profitability. - Our indebtedness may limit our flexibility in operating our business and adversely affect our financial health and competitive position. - We may require substantial additional capital to finance our planned operations, which may not be available to us on acceptable terms or at all. - If we are unable to expand, manage and maintain our direct sales and marketing organizations, we may not be able to generate anticipated revenue.
+- We have incurred significant operating losses since inception, we expect to incur operating losses in the future, and we may not be able to achieve or sustain profitability. - Our indebtedness may limit our flexibility in operating our business and adversely affect our financial health and competitive position. - We may require substantial additional capital to finance our planned operations, which may not be available to us on acceptable terms or at all. - If we are unable to expand, manage and maintain our direct sales and marketing organizations, we may not be able to generate anticipated revenue. - Macroeconomic conditions, including the ongoing response to the COVID-19 pandemic may negatively impact certain aspects of our business, our prospects, results of operations and financial condition. - Rising inflation rates could negatively impact our revenues and profitability if increases in the prices of our product or a decrease in consumer spending results in lower volumes of elective surgeries.
+In addition, if our costs increase and we are not able to pass along these price increases, our profitability would be adversely affected, and the adverse impact may be material.